Level 1 Information

 What does Level 1 mean for the University of Waikato?

-- We will continue providing online options and face-to-face teaching for students (see below).
+- We will continue providing face-to-face teaching and online options (see below).

-- We will keep operating contact tracing and increased cleaning around our campuses.
+- Contact tracing and increased cleaning around our campuses continue.

 - There will be more flexibility with events held on campus.

-- If you’re sick, stay home and keep up good and regular hygiene.
+- If you’re sick, stay home and keep up good hygiene.

 Teaching and class information

 - Teaching and classes remain the same.
-If for any reason you can’t come to campus, you won’t miss out as we will continue to offer options for learning online.
+If you can’t come to campus, you won’t miss out as we will offer online learning options.

-- You can continue to attend your tutorials, workshops, seminars, and lab classes face-to-face.
-But if you can’t, in most cases, you will still be able to access these online.
+- You can attend your tutorials, workshops, seminars, and lab classes face-to-face.
+But if you can’t, in most cases, you will be able to access these online.

-- Lecture material will continue to be recorded for students to access remotely and flexibly.
+- Lecture material will be recorded for students to access remotely and flexibly.

 Contact tracing continues

-- At Level 1 please continue to Check In Before You Step In or use the NZ Covid Tracer App around campus.
+- At Level 1 please continue to Check In Before You Step In (when using University facilities) and use the NZ Covid Tracer App (in non-University businesses) around campus.

-- Please be aware that The University QR codes are not compatible with the NZ Covid Tracer app - you can use either one or both systems.
+- The University QR codes are not compatible with the NZ Covid Tracer app, so please use both systems.

-- If you have questions about the QR systems on campus, we have a Q&A you can take a look at.
+- If you have questions about the QR systems on campus, see our Q&A.

-- We have good processes in place with contact tracing, increased cleaning of shared areas and provision of hand sanitiser around campus which will continue at Level 1.
+- Safety measures like contact tracing, increased cleaning of shared areas, and hand sanitiser around campus continue at Level 1.

 Regional bus transport and Kaimai Shuttle services

-- Students and staff who use the University’s regional bus transport services and the Kaimai Shuttle are no longer required to wear a mask or face covering on board, but you are welcome to continue to do so if you wish.
+- Students and staff on the University’s regional bus services and Kaimai Shuttle are not required to wear face coverings, but are welcome to do so if they wish.

-- During Alert Level 1 we remain committed to adopting a pragmatic, flexible and realistic approach to placements.
-We will also continue to work with professional accreditation bodies to ensure students develop required practical skills.
+- During Alert Level 1 we are adopting a flexible and realistic approach to placements.